laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 {{Section 4.2.1 of RFC8949@-cbor}}.

-In many cases, CBOR provides more than one way to encode a data item, but also provides a recommendation for a *Preferred Encoding*.
+In many cases, CBOR provides more than one way to encode a data item, but also provides a recommendation for a *Preferred Serialization*.
-The *CoRE Deterministic Encoding Requirements* generally pick the preferred encodings as mandatory; they also pick additional choices such as definite-length encoding.
+The *CoRE Deterministic Encoding Requirements* generally pick the preferred serializations as mandatory; they also pick additional choices such as definite-length encoding.
 Finally, it defines a map ordering based on lexicographic ordering of the (deterministically) encoded map keys.